 The legal requirements are therefore in place: the Tax Simplification Act and the E-bill Act, which transposed the provisions of EU Directive 2014/55 of 16 April 2014 into national law (thus creating a binding legal basis for the receipt and processing of electronic invoices by public-sector customers).
 It can be assumed, for example, that in ten years' time incoming invoices will arrive almost completely in digital form in the company.

-The standard format for electronic invoices developed by the German government and industry, goes one step further: The carrier format here is a PDF/A-3 document.
+The standard format for electronic invoices developed originally for B2B purposes by the German government and industry, goes one step further: The carrier format here is a PDF/A-3 document.
 This means that the invoice can be displayed visually, but it also contains a data part in which structured data is embedded in a firmly defined XML format.
 The invoice recipient can electronically extract this data from the XML and process it automatically without manual effort.
 The current ZUGFeRD version 2.0 is called "Factur-X" at European level.
 This is a format for the exchange of hybrid invoices developed jointly between Germany and France.
 It complies with the standard for electronic invoicing (EN 16931) developed by the European Standards Organisation CEN.